EU financial watchdogs zoom in on 'big data' use

 The three EU financial regulators - the European Banking Authority, European Securities and Markets Authority, and European Insurance and Occupational Pensions Authority - will focus on the “opportunities and challenges” related to the use of big data, they said in a joint statement on Monday.

-“The topic aims to analyze the adequacy of sectoral regulatory frameworks and identify any regulatory and/or supervisory measures which may need to be taken,” they added.
+“The topic aims to analyse the adequacy of sectoral regulatory frameworks and identify any regulatory and/or supervisory measures which may need to be taken,” they added.

 They will look into the matter in the coming year, but did give further details about the nature of the work or when they would announce findings.

-Banks are hoping to use in-house data in better ways to spot fraudulent activities more easily, look at spending patterns to decide where to locate a new branch or personalize financial products.
+Banks are hoping to use in-house data in better ways to spot fraudulent activities more easily, look at spending patterns to decide where to locate a new branch or personalise financial products.